vannguyengd/gooddata-ui/website/versioned_docs/version-5.0.0/50_custom__execution.md

 title: Set Up an AFM Query
 sidebar_label: Set Up an AFM Query
 copyright: (C) 2007-2018 GoodData Corporation
-id: version-6.2.0-afm
+id: version-5.0.0-afm
 original_id: afm
 ---

 AFM is a combination of attributes, measures and filters that describes a query that you want to execute.
 In terms of underlying API, it is similar to creating an insight using [Analytical Designer](https://help.gooddata.com/display/doc/Create+an+Insight+with+Analytical+Designer).

-**NOTE:** A measure contains numeric data (for example, Revenue).
+**Note:** A measure contains numeric data (for example, Revenue).
 Measures can be sliced by selected attributes (for example, City, Date in years, or both) and filtered by attribute values or date constraints.
 For more information, see the [main concepts](01_intro__platform_intro.md#main-concepts).

 ## Structure